diegoami/Diplado/README.md

 * Import / Export companions
 * Whistle for your horse (key M)
 * Taunt your opponents, so that they will attack you (key O)

+Features removed

+* Training on the training ground does not cause injuries

 Also on the **development** branch